 Family Law

-Divorce Attorneys Representing Middlesex County Residents
+Divorce Attorneys Representing Residents in the Middlesex County Community and throughout New Jersey

 Guidance in Family Law Matters

-In New Jersey, the majority of divorces are “no-fault” divorces.
+The majority of divorces in New Jersey are “no-fault” divorces.
 This means that a spouse seeking a divorce does not need to prove any wrongdoing or fault on the part of the other spouse.
 Instead, it is sufficient to claim that the spouses have “irreconcilable differences” that they are not able to resolve, and that there is no reasonable prospect of reconciliation.
-Although the law permits parties to seek a divorce based upon traditional allegations of "fault," such as extreme cruelty or adultery, "fault" has very little legal significance, and the vast majority of divorces are granted based upon "irreconcilable differences."
+Although the law permits parties to seek a divorce based upon traditional allegations of “fault,” such as extreme cruelty or adultery, “fault” has very little legal significance, and the vast majority of divorces are granted based upon “irreconcilable differences.”

 Consult a Knowledgeable Family Law Lawyer in Middlesex County